Wolox/redux-recompose/README.md

 New effects are welcome !
 Feel free to open an issue or even a PR.

 ## Creators [WIP]
-There are a few creators that also ease writing Redux reducers and actions.
+There are a few creators that also ease writing Redux reducers and async actions.

 *createReducer*: Receives an initialState and a reducer description.
 It replaces the traditional switch.
   Example: